Ashok0/EnderalVREssentials/README.md

 [**Diverse Weather v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/70?tab=files): Diversifies the weather in Enderal and adds a few new ones.

-[**Enderal NPC Overhaul - SE version v2.2**](https://www.nexusmods.com/skyrim/mods/85455?tab=files): 75+ important NPCs are given a unique look, 500+ NPCs are given KS Hairdo's Hair.
-No esp.
-Can choose only unique, males or females.
+[**Enderal NPC Overhaul - SE version v2.3.1**](https://www.nexusmods.com/enderalspecialedition/mods/150?tab=description): Overhaul of all NPCs in Enderal.
+Most important NPCs are given unique look (100+), others - KS Hairdos Hair.
+NO ESP.
+No requirements.

 [**Kids of Enderal - SE v1.7**](https://www.nexusmods.com/skyrim/mods/93432?tab=files): Remakes kids in Enderal to look like Skyrim's "The Kids are Alright".